 - Social Media sharing and Time tracking feature set available

-- Ability to see teammates’ tasks and priorities
+- Ability to see team members’ tasks and priorities

-- Follow tasks and add followers to them
+- Easy task management -Follow tasks and add followers to them

 - Set due dates and goals – Reminder is a wonderful feature

-- REST API for customers to create custom-interfaces
+- REST API for users to create custom-interfaces

-Asana was great until the trial period expired.
+Asana was great for my team until the trial period expired.
 The paid plans seemed costly for us, since all these features I was getting by paying at Asana, I could avail them for free at Podio.
-Also, you can find my Wrike vs Asana review and Asana alternatives.

 Asana update: Asana has introduced several new features to make their products GDPR and CCPA ready.
 It includes everything ranging from data transfers, security, data management, and other portability tools.
 You can find everything related to that here.

 After a few days, I started with another on my list of basecamp alternatives Podio.
+I was impressed with this tool for Sony uses it.
 Found in 2009 and acquired by Citrix 2012, Podio is definitely a fresh take on team collaboration software.
 I will give a quick overview of features Podio offers –

 - Android, iOS, and Web-browser compatible